 Now, you may be thinking, what exactly constitutes “intellectual potential” or “fit”?
 To answer your questions, we will delve into the specifics, talking about everything you should do and, in some cases, not do.

 4 Types of Students Cornell Admissions Prefer

-1. Intellectual Potential
+1. Cornell Admissions Look for Intellectual Potential

 One of the most crucial parts of the Cornell application is the rigor and difficulty of coursework.
 Countless students earn high GPAs in their high schools.
 With almost identical grades and classes among students, AP classes and standardized tests like the SAT/ACT distinguish the “best” students from the regular overachieving crowd.
 AP and SAT/ACT tests are also a better measurement of a student’s intellectual capabilities as grade inflation and unequal teaching resources make it hard to determine if one student’s 4.0 is worth the same as that of another student.